Mérida, Spain: Sport

 All three clubs played at the city's 14,600-capacity Estadio Romano.
 On 9 September 2009, it hosted the Spanish national team as they defeated Estonia 3–0 to qualify for the 2010 FIFA World Cup, which they went on to win.
-Mayor of Mérida Ángel Calle said, “We want to use the Estonia match to promote Mérida and Extremadura, we will welcome the players as if they were 21st-century gladiators.”
+Mayor of Mérida Ángel Calle said, "We want to use the Estonia match to promote Mérida and Extremadura, we will welcome the players as if they were 21st-century gladiators."

+Transport

+The nearest airport to the city is Badajoz Airport, located 50 km west of Merida.